PySide6.QtCore.QPoint¶

 Returns

-are not equal; otherwise returnsfalse
+trueiflhsandrhsare not equal; otherwise returnsfalse.- __ne__(rhs)

 - Parameters: